jhonyjss/jhonyjss/README.md

 I am full stack dev looking to solve real world problems.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I am specialist in VUE JS and NUXT JS, and BACK END - NEST JS.
 Javascript is growing much more that we could breath 😄 but it is my essencials, but this language is my favourite to keep learning and innovating in some projects.
 So you can ask me about BLOCKCHAIN and you can see more in my BLOG [NOTICIA DE BITCOIN](https://noticiadebitcoin.blogspot.com), and I continue searching for solutions to my country, it means ( BRAZIL ) 🇧🇷
+So, I forgot, I have 10 years of experience in Web Development.

 ### What you can count on me ? 👋